Taitlesonn/snpm-pr/README.md

 - Handles multiple SNMP agents with customizable OIDs for data retrieval.
 - Configurable SNMP community string (default: `"public"`).
 - **JSON-based configuration:** Configure target IPs, OID indexes, and OID lists via external JSON files using the new `JsonControler` class.
+- **PostgreSQL integration:** SNMP data can be stored in a PostgreSQL database.
+The connection details (host, port, database name, username, and password) are configured in the Java code (`System_l.java`), and the project uses the PostgreSQL JDBC driver added via Maven.

 ## Requirements

 - Java 21.0.6 or higher
 - Maven for building the project
+- PostgreSQL server (tested with version 15) running on `localhost:5432`, with a database named `mib_db`, user `mib_user`, and the appropriate password set during user creation

 ## Building and Running the Project